 BY TRACY RISUCCI

-The work of Amedeo Modigliani can be found in museums throughout the world.
+Today, Modigliani’s art is some of the most valuable in the world and can be found in museums throughout the world.